-• 2024 (2019-2023 performance)
+Metro COG has performed better than the MPA's baseline in specific PM 1 target metrics however, in the latest performance evaluation for 2023 or 2019-2023 performance, no PM 1 metric area performed better than baseline.
 Although Metro COG has met PM 1 targets set for the MPA, long-term trends show an increase in fatal crashes, non-motorized severe (fatal and serious) crashes, and fatality rate.
-Serious injury crashes and serious injury rate have trended upward for the ND side and downward for the MN side of the MPA.
+Overall, serious injury crashes and serious injury rate have trended upward for the ND side of the MPA and downward for the MN side of the MPA.

-Multimodal safety continues to be a core tenant of Metro COG's metropolitan transportation planning program, and the organization will continue monitoring performance and trends on an annual basis.
+Multimodal safety continues to be a core tenet of Metro COG's metropolitan transportation planning program, and the organization will continue monitoring performance and trends on an annual basis.